Frequently Asked Questions

-A. In order to demonstrate 10 years of experience, a professional resume including employment history and sports tourism industry specific experience, is required.
-Years of experience must be proved upon admission to the program.
+A. In order to demonstrate 10 years of experience, a professional resume including employment history and sport tourism industry specific experience, is required.
+Years of experience must be verified upon admission to the program.

 Q. What is the fastest track to my CSEE designation?

-A. The CSEE Program is not a race to the finish line.
-The knowledge obtained through the modules, and the experience gained through your employment by a NASC member organization are part of the process.
-If you are “grandfathered” you can earn your designation in two and a half years, standard participants require four years (this pace requires attendance at both modules offered per year).
+A. Earning your CSEE credential is not a race to the finish line.
+The knowledge obtained through the courses, and the experience gained through your employment by a NASC member organization are part of the process.
+If you are “grandfathered” you could earn your credential in about two years.
+Standard participants could become credentialed in about three years.

 Q. How do I sign up?

-A. When a module is not currently open to accepting registrations, complete an Enrollment Form.
-Or you can register for a Module and you will be automatically enrolled in the program.
+A. When a course is not currently open to accepting registrations, complete an Enrollment Form.
+Or you can register for a course and be automatically enrolled in the program.

-Q. How do I register for each individual module?
+Q. How do I register for a course?

 A. Each enrolled CSEE participant will receive, a few months before the next module, information on that module and instructions on how to register.

 Q. How much does it cost?

-Q. How late can I sign up (and pay the fee) to attend the next module?
+Q. How late can I sign up (and pay the fee) to attend the next course?

-A. Online registration will be available for each module a few months prior and the cut off is generally two weeks before the Module.
+A. Online registration will be available for each course a few months prior and the cut off is generally two weeks before the Module.
 Remember your dues must also be paid to attend any certification training, which can also be done at any time until the course begins.
 Online courses will be offered for limited periods of time each year.
 Ample notice will be provided.

 Q. This seems like a substantial commitment on my part.

 A. Yes, it is.
-Adding CSEE to your professional resume will prove valuable to you and your employer.
+Adding the CSEE credential to your professional resume will prove valuable to you and your employer.

-Q. Once I complete my certification, what are the continuing education requirements to maintain my certification?
+Q. Once I earn my credential, how do I maintain my certification?